BIA Edge

 It keeps persuasive materials in their lane.

-When an agent finds unpublished BIA, AAO, or other nonprecedential materials, ImmCite helps separate useful research leads from authorities that actually carry precedential status.
+When your AI finds unpublished BIA, AAO, or other nonprecedential materials, ImmCite helps separate useful research leads from binding precedent.

-It points the agent back to the source.
+It points your AI back to the source.

 Limits